jojo786/TelegramTasweerBot/README.md

 - [Wifaq ul Ulema SA - Photography](https://github.com/jojo786/TelegramPrivacyBot/blob/main/Photography%20-%20Wifaqul%20Ulama%20SA.jpg)
 - [Wifaqul Madaaris - Announcement](https://github.com/jojo786/TelegramPrivacyBot/blob/main/Photography%20announcement-3.pdf)

-# TelegramMooratyBot
-Telegram Bot that detects and deletes representations of animate objects.
-Its written in python, using the [python-telegram-bot](https://pypi.org/project/python-telegram-bot/) telegram bot framework.

-It detects these types:
+It detects these types of objects in a telegram channel/group:
 ## Images
 It uses AWS Rekognition to detect faces in an image, and then deletes.